Skip to main content

 Preventing

-We offer courses on mental health and wellbeing for staff and student workshops and courses, to encourage people to take a proactive approach to their mental health.
+We offer courses on mental health and wellbeing for staff and social prescribing groups for students, to encourage people to take a proactive approach to their mental health.

 The staff Coaching programme and student Peer Mentoring schemes offer peer-to-peer support for our community.